-To solve this, we create a chain of the surf-in pipe followed by the std-in pipe in the surfing traffic Pipe Rule.
-Inbound surf traffic will now first pass through surf-in and be limited to a maximum of 125 kbps.
+To provide the solution, create a chain of the surf-in pipe followed by the std-in pipe in the pipe rule for surfing traffic.
+Inbound surfing traffic will now first pass through surf-in and be limited to a maximum of 125 kbps.
 Then, it will pass through the std-in pipe along with other inbound traffic, which will apply the 250 kbps total limit.
-If surfing uses the full limit of 125 kbps, those 125 kbps will occupy half of the std-in pipe leaving 125 kbps for the rest of the traffic.
-If no surfing is taking place then all of the 250 kbps allowed through std-in will be available for other traffic.